 AMCHP builds successful programs by disseminating best practices; advocating on their behalf in Washington; providing technical assistance; convening leaders to share experiences and ideas; and advising states about involving partners to reach our common goal of healthy children, healthy families, and healthy communities.

-The mission of the Association of Maternal & Child Health Programs is to protect and promote the optimal health of women, children, and families.
+AMCHP leads and supports programs nationally to protect and promote the optimal health of women, children, youth, families, and communities.

-AMCHP envisions a nation that values and invests in the health and wellbeing of all women, children, families, and communities.
+AMCHP envisions a nation that values and invests in the health and wellbeing of all women, children, youth, families, and communities so that they may thrive.
 AMCHP embraces these core values as part of its vision:

 - Health Equity and Social Justice

 AMCHP's Strategic Plan 2019-21